Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: The Polyakov potential

 As opposed to the case of the logarithmic potential, $L$ approaches $1$ at a slower rate.
 The approach is made from below if $a_0 / (b_3 - 2b_4) > 0$, which is true for the parametrization that we will consider here (see below).

 We can see that Eq.~\eqref{eq:polynomial_dVdL} gives $L = 0$ as a root, meaning that the confined state always corresponds to a local minimum of the potential.
-When $T > T_-$, a second minimum develops.
+Above a threshold temperature $T_-$, a second minimum develops.
 This can be found by setting to $0$ the term between the square brackets:

 The temperature $T_-$ corresponds to the solution

 in which case $L^{(+)} = L^{(-)} = b_3 / 2b_4$.
 As a side remark, since $0 < L^{(-)} \le L^{(+)} < 1$, we must have $b_3 < 2b_4$ and then $a_1 < 0$ such that $L$ approaches $1$ from below.
 Substituting now $T = T_-$ and $L = L^* = L^{(\pm)}$ into Eq.~\eqref{eq:polynomial} gives